influxdata/docs-v2/content/influxdb/cloud/visualize-data/annotations.md

     {{< nav-icon "dashboards" >}}

-2. Select an existing dashboard to add the annotation to, or [create a new dashboard](/influxdb/cloud/visualize-data/dashboards/create-dashboard/).
-The **Annotations** option is selected by default.
+2. Select an existing dashboard to add the annotation to, or [create a new dashboard](/influxdb/cloud/visualize-data/dashboards/create-dashboard/), and then click the **Annotations** button.
 3. In a dashboard cell, do one of the following:

    - Press Shift and click the graph at the time you want to annotate.